-In Ave Maria Farm we have cultivated Seville Oranges and other sweet oranges (Navelinas, Salustianas, Navelates, etc.) for more than 150 years.
+In Gospa Citrus Farm we have cultivated Seville Oranges and other sweet oranges (Navelinas, Salustianas, Navelates, Lane Lates, Star Ruby Grapefruits, Clemenule, Nova, Tango Mandarins, etc.) for more than 150 years.
 It’s what I’ve known since I was a child.

-My own experience of 50 years, and the knowledge transmitted by my family since we started the cultivation of the famous Ave Maria Seville Oranges, back in 1867, have led me to recognize 3 reasons to make marmalade.
+My own experience of 50 years, and the knowledge transmitted by my family since we started the cultivation of the famous Gospa Seville Oranges, back in XIX century, have led me to recognize 3 reasons to make marmalade.

 1) Making marmalade is a tradition

 A tradition is something that is passed from generation to generation.
-Making marmalade has become a great tradition in Britain, Ireland and France.
+Making marmalade has become a great tradition in Britain, Ireland and France, and other countries.
 It is something that has stood the test of time and which must be learned by the next generation.
 It is part of our heritage.

 It is part of the broad culture of preserving, that is so common in these cultures.
 Preserving not only saves money, it is also fun to do so.